South Africa

 SDG business strategy

-The National Strategy for Sustainable Development, now five years out of date, did propose the development of monitoring and reporting tools for businesses on sustainability, and there has been some voluntary development of such by the private sector itself.
-However, little government direction and no follow-up legislation found.
+The National Strategy for Sustainable Development and Action Plan 2011-2014 did propose the development of monitoring tools for businesses on sustainability, and there has been some voluntary development of such by the private sector itself.
+However, little government direction and no follow-up legislation exists.
+The Department of Planning, Monitoring and Evaluation is engaging with UNDP on alignment work with the SDG Impact Standards in 2020 and is soliciting feedback from stakeholders on developing a standardised impact measurement and reporting tool.

-The National Strategy for Sustainable Development, now five years out of date, did propose the development of monitoring and reporting tools for businesses on sustainability, and there has been some voluntary development of such by the private sector itself.
-However, little government direction and no follow-up legislation found.
+The National Strategy for Sustainable Development and Action Plan 2011-2014 did propose the development of monitoring tools for businesses on sustainability, and there has been some voluntary development of such by the private sector itself.
+However, little government direction and no follow-up legislation exists.
+The Department of Planning, Monitoring and Evaluation is engaging with UNDP on alignment work with the SDG Impact Standards in 2020 and is soliciting feedback from stakeholders on developing a standardised impact measurement and reporting tool.

 Wealth accounting

-There is widespread awareness of multi-capital approach to national wealth accounting in the public and private sector; social and environmental capitals are even included in the Auditor General’s reports and integrated reporting initiatives within the private sector.
-Natural capital accounts, in collaboration with UN SEEA, are in development, but there is no evidence yet that the SA national statistics department, government are exploring further national wealth accounting.
+There is widespread awareness of multi-capital approach to national wealth accounting in the public and private sector; social and environmental capitals are included in the Auditor Generals reports and integrated reporting initiatives within the private sector.
+Natural capital accounts aligned with the UN SEEA Framework have been developed under the Natural Capital Accounting and Valuation of Ecosystem Services Project (2017-2021).
+The project culminated with the national statistics office publishing a 10-year National Natural Capital Accounting Strategy.
+While additional natural capital accounts are being developed under the Ecological Infrastructure for Water Security project, there is no evidence as yet that South Africa is looking to expand this further to national wealth accounting.

-There is widespread awareness of multi-capital approach to national wealth accounting in the public and private sector; social and environmental capitals are even included in the Auditor General’s reports and integrated reporting initiatives within the private sector.
-Natural capital accounts, in collaboration with UN SEEA, are in development, but there is no evidence yet that the SA national statistics department, government are exploring further national wealth accounting.
+There is widespread awareness of multi-capital approach to national wealth accounting in the public and private sector; social and environmental capitals are included in the Auditor Generals reports and integrated reporting initiatives within the private sector.
+Natural capital accounts aligned with the UN SEEA Framework have been developed under the Natural Capital Accounting and Valuation of Ecosystem Services Project (2017-2021).
+The project culminated with the national statistics office publishing a 10-year National Natural Capital Accounting Strategy.
+While additional natural capital accounts are being developed under the Ecological Infrastructure for Water Security project, there is no evidence as yet that South Africa is looking to expand this further to national wealth accounting.

 Finance